Category: Travel Info

 These are travel size and great smelling!

 It’s great for him & her and doesn’t leave a oily residue.
-Personally as a man I didn’t mind it the smell of it at all.
+Personally as a man I didn’t mind the smell of it at all.
 Order Sun Bum Reef friendly Sunblock here or pick it up at Target and be ready for vacation.
 Fellas if your reading this she will be happy you chose such a good one!

 If you forget to bring the sunblock you can expect to pay around $31 for a 6 oz bottle of cheap stinky stuff.
-If you order these from amazing you get two travel size bottles.
+If you order these from amazon you get two travel size bottles.

 Don’t Stay in The Tourist Zone